Top 30 Most Ironic Songs of All Time – Youtube Lyrics – Ranked 2023

 “Missing You” by John Waite is an ironic song about longing for a lover despite having already said goodbye.

-The lyrics tell of the singer’s regrets that he ever let their love go, and yet there’s a bittersweet acknowledgment that it was probably the right thing to do.
+The lyrics tell of the singer’s regrets that he ever let their love go, yet there’s a bittersweet acknowledgment that it was probably the right thing to do.

 14. “Let Her Go” by Passenger